sanyaade-machine-learning/wit-tutorial/Readme.md

 ```

 We will now change our node.js application to request wit for every request made on our server.
-To make the code clearer we create another file using the following command form the root of our nodejs application
+To make the code clearer we create another file using the following command from the root of our nodejs application

 ``` bash
 wit-demo$ touch wit.js